PvUtrix/promptsforchange/README.md

 # 📚 Prompts for Change

 A modern, responsive Telegram Mini App that serves as a comprehensive library for AI prompts, tools, and knowledge.
-Built with vanilla HTML, CSS, and JavaScript for maximum compatibility and performance.
+Built with a hybrid markdown + JSON structure for easy content management and production reliability.

 ## ✨ Features